Hotel Air Quality: Know Before You Go

 Even if the hotel is following proper renovation procedures, you may not want to endure the noise and hassle of reconstruction during your stay.

 We all want to breathe better, cleaner air.
+Good hotel air quality is essential for protecting human health and ensuring restful sleep for guests.
 So, don’t feel like you’re alone if you choose to ask questions about air quality at the hotel where you’re going to be staying.
 Carbon Lighthouse, a green energy supplier, based in California, actually conducted a study in 2020 to see if Americans were concerned about the indoor air quality inside hotel rooms.
 The study found that 52 percent of the people surveyed would pay more to stay somewhere with good indoor air quality.
 And 76 percent said that hotels need a rating system like restaurants that indicated what the quality of the air inside was.